Are you planning to set up a photography studio?

 When it comes to gear, you’ll want to have the basics covered at the very least.
 The good news is that you don’t need a ton of equipment with basic studio photography.
 As long as you have some lights, a good camera, and a great backdrop, you can take some really decent photos.

 However, as you get more comfortable with the setup and use more and more photographic equipment, your hunger for more professional gear will grow.
 So let’s go through 3 equipment options you can experiment with while setting up your photography studio.

 Alright, let’s start at the very beginning.
-If you’re brand new to all of this, then make sure to learn any new photography vocabulary which you may not know.
-For example, learn about aperture, focal length and shutter speed, know which software you have to use after you’re done shooting, and the differences between Lightroom and Photoshop.
+If you’re brand new to all of this, then make sure to learn any new photography vocabulary that you may not know.
+For example, learn about aperture, focal length, and shutter speed, know which software you have to use after you’re done shooting, and the differences between Lightroom and Photoshop.

 Get to know why your photos can turn out blue, and learn what white balance is.
 Check out why you sometimes have grain in your pictures, and other times not, even though you only turned your camera to a slightly different light source.